contentRevisionId, edit the LMX in Git, and send the update back with

 {contact.X} | Contact property | Campaign personalization | {contact.firstName} |

-Variables are allowed in:
+Where variables are allowed

 - Button text